Why is there little or no reference in books about the influence of the Assyrians and Persians in Egyptian history?

 'We three kings from Orient are'...just about sums it up!

-In asking myself why an exchange and influence of ideas between the 'East' and Egypt is disregarded I assumed no one could read cuneiform, and until cuneiform was translated, the Greeks were clearly ahead of their time...basically for thousands of years Mesopotamian mathematics lay in fragments of clay.
-Until they were read it was reasonable to think that Pythagoras and Euclid had invented geometry!
+In asking myself why an exchange and influence of ideas between the 'East' and Egypt is disregarded I assumed that until cuneiform was translated, the Greeks appeared to be the original 'Western' civilization.

 Babylon was 'found' in the early nineteenth century, Claudius James Rich visited 'Babylon' and wrote: Memoirs on the ruins of Babylon in 1818.
 It was published in London in 1839- Google books has it as a free download.

-Even though the idea of 'The Axial Age' is easily disproved, there is something about it that appeals to people, even now.
+It seems that even though the idea of 'The Axial Age' is easily disproved, there is something about it that appeals to people, even now.

 The term: Axial Age came from Karl Jaspers in his book: Vom Ursprung und Ziel der Geschichte (The Origin and Goal of History) written in 1949.
 The Axial Age, according to Karl Jaspers, is the period between 800 to 200 B.C.E.

-"It was the time in which all foundations that underlie current civilization came into being".The trouble is, writing first appeared in Sumer in 3200 BC, likewise irrigation canals and great cities.
 In 1952 Samuel Kramer was translating the Code of Ur-Nammu (one of the oldest legal texts in existence dated to 2000 BC).

 "…After An and Enlil had turned over the Kingship of Ur to Nanna, at that time did Ur-Nammu, son born of Ninsun, for his beloved mother who bore him, in accordance with his principles of equity and truth...
 Then did Ur-Nammu the mighty warrior, king of Ur, king of Sumer and Akkad, by the might of Nanna, lord of the city, and in accordance with the true word of Utu, establish equity in the land; he banished malediction, violence and strife, and set the monthly Temple expenses at 90 gur of barley, 30 sheep, and 30 sila of butter.
 He fashioned the bronze sila-measure, standardized the one-mina weight, and standardized the stone weight of a shekel of silver in relation to one mina...
-The orphan was not delivered up to the rich man; the widow was not delivered up to the mighty man; the man of one shekel was not delivered up to the man of one mina."800 BC used to be thought of as the time Homer was writing the Iliad and Odyssey, so I guess that is why that particular date was chosen as a starting point.
+The orphan was not delivered up to the rich man; the widow was not delivered up to the mighty man; the man of one shekel was not delivered up to the man of one mina."800 BC used to be thought of as the time Homer was writing the Iliad and Odyssey, this is why that particular date was chosen as a starting point.

 Karl Jaspers idea of individual, key axial age thinkers having a profound influence on future philosophies and religions; in other words- one man making a big difference- is a concept that has a lot in common with Helena Blavatsky's idea (circa 1875) that human culture is advanced by Golden Ones, or The Shining Ones (an idea repackaged by Philip Gardener).